-On 1 July 2014, the new securitisation law ("Securitisation Law") came into effect.
+On 1 July 2014, the new securitisation law (the "Securitisation Law") came into effect.
 The new law allows domestic securitisation of various asset classes (including future flows) via a domestic SPV and the issuance of domestic asset-backed securities (ABS).
 The law envisaged the adoption of various secondary regulations.
 These were passed in the course of 2014-2015 and, in 2015, the Securitisation Law became fully operational.
 A number of deals have already been completed under the new law - auto loans, consumer loans, leasing receivables and SME loans.
 The law turned a new page in the history of the Russian securitisation market.

 Despite the ongoing COVID-19 pandemic, some notable and innovative deals continue to appear on the Russian market.
-In 2021, Tinkoff Bank, a subsidiary of LSE listed holding, completed the first-of-kind securitisation of home equity loans represented by electronic mortgage certificates.
+In 2021, Tinkoff Bank, a subsidiary of LSE listed holding, completed the first-of-a-kind securitisation of home equity loans represented by electronic mortgage certificates.
 The transaction is built on a highly innovative and technologically advanced legal and IT platform.
 The offering received extremely positive feedback from investors and other market participants.
+In 2020 and 2021, there were multiple SME loans securitisations sponsored by the Russian Small and Medium Business Corporation.

 Asian-Pacific Bank and Housing Finance Bank, two Russian mid-sized banks, completed several multi-Originator mortgage securitisations achieving capital relief, and created a multi-Originator platform for further cost-efficient transactions.
+The debut transaction through the multi-originator platform was the first multi-originator transaction in Russia to be rated by a domestic credit rating agency, ACRA.

-In the past year, there has been a growing interest for the securitisation of alternative assets, such as trade receivables, consumer loans and leasing receivables.
+There has been a growing interest for the securitisation of alternative assets, such as trade receivables, consumer loans and leasing receivables.
 Several major transactions are currently in various stages of development.